Empathy Economics: Advancing Our Business Goals Through Shared Understanding & Deeper Connections

 Being empathetic and establishing a deeper understanding of our audience will continue to be good for business.
 By tailoring opportunities that enrich the lives of our audiences, we can create a ripple effect that results in more human-first marketing.

 Learn more about Empathy Economics, Privacy Matters, and The Attention Revolution as part of our 2020 global theme: HUMAN.X and help us establish a human-first, experience-driven approach to digital marketing.
-Read the official announcement here and secure your early-bird discount today to save 40% on your full-conference pass.
+Read the official announcement here and secure your early-bird discount today to save 30% on your full-conference pass to #SMWNYC (May 5-7, 2020).

 Watch keynote speaker Seth Godin